 - Flammability: If the waste meets specific criteria, such as a low ignition temperature, it classifies as hazardous.

 - Toxicity: Wastes that experts know to be poisonous can harm humans and wildlife and require the highest measures of disposal safety.
-Some waste falling under this description includes substances like lead and mercury.
+Some wastes that fall under this description include lead and mercury.

 - Reactivity: This waste category includes materials that are volatile or react adversely with water.